SebastianMES/git-practice/readme.md

-#hi this is our practice from sebastian and DAN
+#hi this is our practice from sebastian and DAN.
+Tim Houton is much better
 #I would like to understand git